 Sherri Barlow is a program alumnus, became certified in Radiography by the American Registry of Radiologist Technologists in 2004, and currently holds an unrestricted WV State License.
 She received a Bachelor of Arts in Psychology and Rehabilitation from WV Wesleyan College in 1996.
-Sherri provides clinical oversight during student rotations at SJ.
+Sherri provides clinical oversight during student rotations at Saint Joseph's Hospital.